Welcome to The Restaurant Boiler Room Episode 8. I’m your host, Rick Ormsby, Managing Director at Unbridled Capital.

 Background: The Restaurant Finance Monitor just came out with an interesting article entitled ‘Still Too Many Restaurants.”
 They report a drop of 1% in the number of restaurants from 2017 to 2018, resulting in 4,330 fewer restaurants than a year ago.
 Fast-casual expansion declined from 8-9% to 2% in the past year.
 QSR unit growth remained relatively flat, and full-service chains grew by 2%, they report.
 For full-service, this growth is likely the result of a depressed base.

 Comments: Full-service restaurants and independents have taken a big hit in recent years.
 Look around at the restaurants that have closed in your area, for example.
-In Louisville, I have seen a mass exodus of Applebee’s, Hometown Buffett, and Ruby Tuesday’s, among others.
+In Louisville, I have seen a mass exodus of Applebee’s, Hometown Buffett, and Ruby Tuesdays, among others.
 There are hardly any independents anymore unless you go to the eclectic area of town.
 Fast-casual has had a big slowdown as well – the high cost of labor and real estate has necessitated big sales volumes for success.
 Some fast-casual brands are doing great, but many have placed a halt on their expansion plans as new units are underperforming financially.
 QSR might look like clipping a bond coupon – boring, slow but steady.
-Same-store sales growth has decent, and new unit growth has largely been flat – a trade-off of unit growth and declines between various brands.
+Same-store sales growth has been decent, and new unit growth has largely been flat – a trade-off of unit growth and declines between various brands.
 For example, I’m told of an explosion of QSR and fast-casual chicken competition popping up in the Texas/Oklahoma areas particularly, where some small towns are seeing three new competitors open in the same year.

 Effect on M&A: I have said this quite a bit over the years, but operators need to push their franchisors to close unprofitable units.
 The amount of time spent on unprofitable restaurants can dwarf the time investment in the successful ones that are making all the money.
 Sometimes it is okay to admit defeat and cut losses – separating the wheat from the chaff.
 At Unbridled, we rarely see a 10-store portfolio that doesn’t have at least one badly negative EBITDA location that needs closing.
-As a specific example, we are looking at a smaller business now, that if one location closed, the overall valuation would increase by almost 25%.
+As a specific example, we are looking at a smaller business now, and if one location closed, the overall valuation would increase by almost 25%.
 For operators, keep in mind that if your location is EBITDAR negative, then it isn’t even covering rent.
 There is no financial reason to keep a store like this open – you make money by locking the doors.
 You make even more money by sub-letting and subsidizing rent.
 And you make a ton of money if an EBITDAR negative location isn’t included in a sale of a larger package of locations in the M&A process.

 Question of the Week: What does Unbridled Capital Do?

 Unbridled Capital is a franchise investment banking company based in Louisville, KY.
-I own andmanage Unbridled and have been involved in the franchise industry since the early 2000s, starting as a KFC Corporate employee working in finance and operations.
+I own and manage Unbridled and have been involved in the franchise industry since the early 2000s, starting as a KFC Corporate employee working in finance and operations.
 Our core business is sell-side M&A: helping franchisees and franchisors in the sale and disposition of their locations.
 We also do buy-side M&A: helping large franchisees acquire more locations or get into another brand for growth.
-We help with financing as well, whether it is placing debt for a new entity that is acquiring a platform of franchises or recapitalizing an existing business through an acquisition or for purposes of borrowing money more efficiently.
+We help with financing as well, whether it is placing debt for a new entity that is acquiring a platform of franchises or recapitalizing an existing business through an acquisition, or for purposes of borrowing money more efficiently.

-Our clients choose us because of the depth of our relationships with franchisees, private equity companies, and family offices – leading to the highest prices in a sale of their companies.
+Our clients choose us because of the depth of our relationships with franchisees, private equity companies, and family offices – leading to the highest prices in the sale of their companies.
 We also offer an intense focus and expertise in getting deals completed efficiently and on the best possible terms with the least risk.
 Our clients appreciate our four cornerstone principles: innovation, comprehensiveness, reliability, and passion for success.

 Unbridled has historically had a huge penetration in the Yum system – a system in which I famously tell people that I know almost every Taco Bell, KFC, and Pizza Hut franchisee.
 Over the past 12-18 months, we have had 15 or so Taco Bell assignments, 10-12 KFC assignments, and 10- 12 Pizza Hut assignments, representing hundreds of restaurants and approaching $1 billion in collective valuations.
 For example, we will probably sell 600-800 Pizza Huts over a three-year period.
 In 2018, Unbridled also sold Corporate markets for Papa Murphy’s International and Papa John’s.
 This is an area of growth for our firm for 2019 and beyond.